Vsauce: Vsauce

 The Vsauce channel, also known as Vsauce1 to distinguish it from the brand as a whole and the other channels, is presented by the founder, Michael Stevens, and features videos about science, mathematics, anthropology, and philosophy.
 The primary series features Stevens discussing a topic or question in a tangential manner, including various interpretations of the question and related facts and observations.
 In 2013, Stevens stated that he researches on Wikipedia and academic papers to find information for his videos.
 Stevens collaborated with educator and television personality Adam Savage in 2017 for a show titled Brain Candy Live.
+Stevens has also collaborated with celebrities and other YouTubers like James May and Derek Muller for videos.

 Videos by Vsauce have been featured on online news publications, such as The Huffington Post, CBS, and Gizmodo.

 Mind Field

 Mind Field (a word play on minefield and mind) is an American web television series produced exclusively for YouTube Premium (formerly YouTube Red), created and presented by Michael Stevens.
 Three seasons of Mind Field have been released on Vsauce, each one with eight episodes.
 On October 1, 2019, all episodes became viewable, with ads, for free for those without YouTube Premium.